 For Randall LaGro the very first strokes or washes of paint contain the key to what will follow: A genesis of un-sketched detail emerges from this initial color to inform the direction of a painting.
 From here the seed of a concept grows until elements of the artist's experience and technique are called upon to bring a new contemporary painting to fruition.
 LaGro prefers washes and fast, expressionistic strokes, occasionally working sand or mica into the paint, often impressing patterns into wet paint with lace or linen, or "drawing" on the canvas with one of his myriad tools.

-Another showcase for the insight and craftsmanship of Randall LaGro are the enigmatic monotypes he produces – images painted onto a plate of glass and transferred with great skill onto a single sheet of paper.
+Another showcase for Randall LaGro's insight and craftsmanship are the enigmatic monotypes he produces – images painted onto a plate of glass and transferred with great skill onto a single sheet of paper.
 Remarkably detailed, these contemporary monotypes are produced while working fast and completely intuitively.

-In all work by Randall LaGro there is a metaphorical interplay of conscious and unconscious levels of reality.
-“I’m striving to address the everyday guy as well as painters, poets and philosophers,” Randall LaGro says.
+In all of Randall LaGro's work there is a metaphorical interplay of conscious and unconscious levels of reality.
+"I'm striving to address the everyday guy as well as painters, poets and philosophers," LaGro says.
 In this he succeeds.
 His expressions of rawness and heart create an elusiveness into which each viewer has to bring his own experience.

-Works by Randall LaGro can be found in collections across the country.
+Randall LaGro's work can be found in collections across the country.
 His surrealistic contemporary paintings can be seen in the 2014 book Contemporary Art of the Southwest by E. Ashley Rooney and Julie Sasse.